Teach English in Malaga, Costa del Sol

 Most people who are living in Málaga for more than 6 months choose to rent a room in a student apartment in the city centre.
 There are many options in the city and you can find a long-term room for about €375 a month with bills included (plus one month deposit).

-Málaga isn´t an expensive place to live.
+Málaga isn´t an expensive place to live in.
 You can have a glass of beer and a tapa for about €2.50.
 A typical Spanish breakfast can be bought for just €3 (this includes a coffee, an orange juice and a toasted sandwich called a Pitufo).
 Good coffee is hard to come by, the Spaniards do coffee well – it´s just knowing how to order coffee in Málaga that matters!
 You will need approximately 30€ per week for your groceries.
-There are plenty of supermarkets and places with competitive prices.
+There are plenty of supermarkets and places at competitive prices.
 The historic centre is small and easy to walk around so there is not a great need for using public transport in Málaga.

-In Málaga there is plenty to do which doesn’t cost a penny!
-From hiking the Málaga mountains surrounding the city, to lazing on the beach and browsing the food and craft markets.
-Many of the Museums are also free to enter on a Sunday – it is difficult to get bored here to be honest!
+In Málaga, there is plenty to do which doesn’t cost a penny!
+From hiking the Málaga mountains surrounding the city to lazing on the beach and browsing the food and craft markets.
+Many of the Museums are also free to enter on a Sunday – it is difficult to get bored here, to be honest!

 Increasing your accommodation budget slightly will make things a little easier for you.
-If you’d like to live in a particular area or with only one other person, for example you might find that spending a little more on your room will also mean a more modern, larger or better-equipped apartment.
+If you’d like to live in a particular area or with only one other person, for example, you might find that spending a little more on your room will also mean a more modern, larger or better-equipped apartment.